onap/integration/docs/onap-oom-heat.rst

 This environment is used by the integration team to validate the installation, perform tests and troubleshoot.

-If you intend to deploy your own environement, they can be used as reference but must be adapted according to your context.
+If you intend to deploy your own environment, they can be used as reference but must be adapted according to your context.

 Source files